What personal information crypto casinos may ask for, when KYC can appear, and how to reduce unnecessary data sharing.

 - Required: Email address

-- No real name, no ID, no address
+- Usually: No real name, ID, or address at signup

 - Most common approach at Curaçao-licensed crypto casinos